mehmandarov/mehmandarov.github.io/_posts/2017-03-11-microbit-bluetooth-challenge.markdown

 ## The Challenge

-We want you to simulate a popular Scissor-Paper-Rock game using micro:bits.
-Every team gets two devices.
+We want you to simulate a popular Scissor-Paper-Rock game using [micro:bits][9].
+Each team gets two devices.

 * On shake the micro:bit should pick a random shape (scissors, paper, or rock) and show it using LED array on the device
 * The two devices should connect and send the data over to each other